18Jun2026

 Brenninkmeijer Family · C&A

-As the central investment vehicle of the Brenninkmeijer family, owners of the fashion retailer C&A, COFRA Holding oversees a wide-ranging ecosystem of activities.
-These include private equity through Bregal Investments, renewable energy through Sunrock, and real estate through Redevco.
-Meanwhile, Anthos Fund & Asset Management handles professional asset management.
-Beyond investments, the family is also actively engaged in impact investing and philanthropy.
+As the central investment vehicle of the Brenninkmeijer family, the owners of the fashion retailer C&A, COFRA Holding oversees a wide ecosystem of activities.
+These include private equity through Bregal, renewable energy through Sunrock, and real estate through Redevco.
+Meanwhile, Anthos handles professional asset management.
+Beyond investments, moreover, the family stays active in impact investing and philanthropy.

 Private Equity Renewable Energy Real Estate